 I remember my mother making pancakes for us on Sunday mornings.
 She would stand at the table with the electric frying pan making pancakes and pass them along to us so we could eat them while they were still hot.
 She would stand making pancakes until we had all eaten our fill, and then, and only then, would she make some for herself, sit down and eat them.

 Are we doing the same in our lives?
-Are we making pancakes for everyone else, and only taking care of ourselves after everyone else in our lives has gotten their fill of pancakes?
+Are we making pancakes for everyone else, and only taking care of ourselves after everyone else in our lives has gotten their fill?
 Are we busy nurturing everyone else, taking care of everyone else's needs, putting everyone else first?
 Are we forgetting that we count too?
 That we should love ourselves at least as equally as we love other people, pets, and "things" in our life (our car, our house, our job...).

 Now, on some level, we might say we take good care of ourselves.
 Maybe we have our hair done regularly, or our nails, or go to the gym.
 But what is the motivation?
 Is it really for us, or is it rather to live up to some standard that we feel we must meet?
 Do we do these things for our own true happiness, or simply because it's part of what one must do in this society...
 Hair, makeup, nails, slimness, appearance...
 Do these things bring us happiness, or are they simply the glitter.
 Just as "all that glitters is not gold", all that looks like self-love is not necessarily love.